pharomwinters/synapsemcp/docs/tools-reference.md

 **Description:** Configure the database type for Synapse memory storage.

 **Parameters:**
-- `db_type` (required): Type of database ('sqlite', 'mariadb')
+- `db_type` (required): Type of database ('duckdb', 'sqlite', 'mariadb')
-- `db_path` (optional): Database path for SQLite or connection details
+- `db_path` (optional): Database path for DuckDB/SQLite or connection details

 **Usage:**
 ```
-Ask your AI assistant: "Set database to SQLite with path custom.db" or "Configure MariaDB database"
+Ask your AI assistant: "Set database to DuckDB with path custom.duckdb" or "Configure MariaDB database"
 ```

-**Returns:** Status message confirming the database configuration **Example:** "✅ Database type set to 'sqlite' with path: custom_synapse.db"
+**Returns:** Status message confirming the database configuration **Example:** "✅ Database type set to 'duckdb' with path: custom_synapse.duckdb"

 **Notes:**
-- Changes take effect after restart
+- DuckDB is the default and recommended for most use cases
-- For MariaDB, individual environment variables must be set
+- SQLite is available for legacy compatibility
-- SQLite is the default and recommended for development
+- MariaDB requires additional environment variables for connection details

 ---